wishonia/wishonia/public/docs/human-ai-cooperation.md

 This human-AI cooperation mechanism facilitates a synergistic relationship where AI enhances human capabilities with data-driven insights and automation, while human participants provide contextual intelligence, creativity, and ethical guidance.
 GitHub, as a platform, offers an ideal environment for this collaboration, with its APIs and tools for issue tracking, code review, and version control.

-## Meetings

-SCRUM and Sprint Planning meetings should be transcribed using a service like Fireflies.ai and sent to the Project Manager Agent to turn action items into GitHub Issues and the Documentation Agent to update documentation files in the repository.

-### SCRUM Meetings

-These should be daily 15-minutes strictly time-limited meetings focused on answering the questions:
-1. What did you do yesterday?
-2. What are you doing today?
-3. What do you need to succeed today?

-### Weekly Sprint Planning Meetings

-Weekly sprint planning meetings are 1-hour meetings held at the start of each week.
-The team:
-1. discuss the work to be done in the upcoming sprint
-2. breaks larger tasks into smaller, manageable tasks
-3. assign them to team members

 ## Human Project Manager